Comparing Type Systems for Deadlock Freedom

 Type soundness of the type system given in \Cref{f:pityping} implies that well-typed processes are deadlock-free (cf. \Cref{def:lockpi}).
-We now state these technical results from~\cite{K06} and discuss changes in their proofs, which are due to our Rule~\Did{T$\pi$-Par$_n$}.
-In all cases, we explain how the required modifications are minimal.
+We now state these technical results from~\cite{K06} and discuss changes in their proofs, which require minimal modifications.

 First, typing is preserved by the structural relation $\preceq$ (cf. \Cref{d:kobastruct}):

 \begin{lemma} If $\Gamma \lf P$ and $P \preceq Q$ then $\Gamma \lf Q$. \end{lemma}